edwardwh1983/Go4Meals_Restaurant_Recommendation/README.md

-Android app for restaurants recommendation
+Web service for restaurants recommendation
 =====================
 This is a project to develop an Android app for restaurants recommendations.